xueshan0726/LoopholeAnalysis/README.md

 5. [-u], and the tool will update the vulnerability library file in [describePath] in the configuration file to the vulnerability database folder [VulnerabilityLibrary], For example [java -jar LoopholeAnalysis.jar -u].

-> * Configuration file loop.properties description
+* Configuration file loop.properties description
-sourceFolder: the source of the source code to be detected
+	sourceFolder: the source of the source code to be detected.
 	Suffixes: the suffix of the file to be detected, separated by ","
 	fileType: The type of source code to be detected.
 Currently, only the detection of java and python source code is supported.
 	describePath: path to describe.txt
 	scorePath: path to score.txt
-> * Generation file description
+* Generation file description
 1. The result folder is named [source folder name_Result] and is stored in the same level directory of the detected source folder.

 2. If the development language is [python], the final result file is [FinalResult_python.xlsx], and the contents